What is Gut-directed hypnotherapy?

 The technical bit…

-The term Disorders of Gut-Brain interaction now replaces Functional Gastrointestinal Disorders to challenge outdated perceptions that “functional” conditions are less legitimate.
-This shift reflects growing awareness of the gut-brain axis and acknowledges the impact of emotional health on digestive function - moving beyond the narrow distinction between “organic” and “functional” disorders
+The term Disorders of Gut-Brain interaction now replaces Functional Gastrointestinal Disorders to challenge outdated perceptions that “functional” conditions are less real.
+This shift reflects a growing understanding of the gut-brain axis and recognises the influence of emotional health on digestive function, moving beyond the narrow distinction between “organic” and “functional” disorders

 Why Hypnosis?